Außenansicht des D3 Gebäudes

 July 2025Stop-the-clock Directive affecting the time of adoption (EU/2025/794)

-Until July 2027The national transposition must be completed by the Member states by this date.
+Until July 2027The national transposition must be completed by this date

 Key Aspects